duncanbradley/thesis/conclusion.md

 **An algebraic approach to visualisation design suggests that substantial changes in data should be reflected accordingly in a visualisation (Kindlmann and Scheidegger, 2014).
 However, this capacity requires ability to convey substantial change in the *specific aspect* of a dataset of interest.
 A design supporting comprehension of relative differences may be poorly suited to conveying other messages.
 This thesis demonstrates that conventional data visualisation formats present an opportunity for communicating an often-overlooked aspect of a dataset: absolute magnitude.
 Just as adjusting axis limits influences interpretations about absolute magnitude, other design choices may help convey other messages.
 Future work should identify whether graphical cues to other features of data, such as noise or numerosity, have been similarly under-explored.
 Developing an understanding of cognitive processes involved in interpretating these features would inform effective design.**

-# Closing Remarks
+## Closing Remarks

 **Context makes numbers meaningful.
-In data visualisations, context be can established not only by plotted data points, but also extrinsic details.
+In data visualisations, context be can established not only by plotted data, but also extrinsic details.
 By determining a visualisation’s physical characteristics, designers may also influence the message conveyed about the data.
 Viewers’ sensitivity to the framing of data illustrates the power of design choices to enlighten or mislead.**

 ——————————————————————————————————————————————————————————
 ——————————————————————————————————————————————————————————